 1. Teach them to clean up just like at school

 Teachers often give a 5 minute warning because they live and die by the clock.
 Issue your 5 minute warning before transitioning to dinnertime, getting in the car, bedtime, or whatever.
 Use an auditory clue instead of increasing the volume of your voice.
 I've used music - you must be cleaned up completely before the song ends - or even wind chimes, which amazingly stop a kid in their tracks even though they are so quiet.

 This works to help with little kids who can't yet read and for those that respond better to pictures instead of words.
 Identa-Labels work well, paired with free printable toy labels from Pinterest to slide inside them.

 3. Sort like with like

-4. At birthdays and holidays get rid of the old to make room for the new
+4. At holidays get rid of the old to make room for the new

 As new toys/art supplies/whatever comes in, get rid of the old and ratty.
 You can also sell or donate items instead of just throwing them away.
 In fact, schedule this purge one week before a birthday or holiday so the empty space is already there, waiting for the inevitable new items.